EN3057: Automatic Control

 How the module will be assessed

-Formative assessment will be in the form of weekly quizzes, guided design and numerical examples, and problem-solving tutorial sessions (LO 1-3).
+Formative opportunities will partially cover LO1-4 through weekly quizzes, guided design, numerical examples, and problem-solving tutorial sessions.

 Feedback on formative work will be verbal in class.
-For online quiz provision, feedback will be also be online.
+For online quiz provision, feedback will be also online.

 THE OPPORTUNITY FOR REASSESSMENT IN THIS MODULE:

-Opportunity for re-assessment is only permitted provided you have not failed more credit than in the resit rule adopted by your programme.
+Opportunities for re-assessment is only permitted provided you have not failed more credit than in the resit rule adopted by your programme.
 If the amount of credit you have failed is more than permitted by the relevant resit rule, you may be permitted to repeat study if you are within the threshold set for the Repeat rule adopted by your programme.
 You will be notified of your eligibility to resit/repeat any modules after the Examining Board in the Summer period.

 All resit assessments will be held in the Resit Examination period, prior to the start of the following academic session.